2pro12342/PEDfile/README.md

 # PEDfile
-Printer Execution Description file: off of CrosBreaker's Exploit for crosh execution in the print sandbox called Nocturne Verified Code Exec.
+Printer/Printing Execution Description file: off of CrosBreaker's Exploit for crosh execution in the print sandbox called Nocturne Verified Code Exec.
 This exploit works after the patch of V155.

 ## Better terms on how this works
 uses a `.ppd` file & modified printing settings to run commands in the chromeOS's print sandbox.